 “Don’t clean the burners on your gas range with water.
 The igniters on your gas range are very sensitive to water,” says Smith.
 “If they get wet they will not turn off when the range is activated and your range will click over and over again as the igniter keeps going off.”
 Sometimes, this issue will correct itself once the igniter dries out, but cleaning your gas range burners with water can also permanently damage them.
 “As a result, never spray a cleaning product directly into your gas range burners.
 Spray the cleaning cloth then wipe down the surface.”
 Don’t miss the best way to clean your stovetop and get rid of grease.

 Similar to wood floors, water can also ruin your wood furniture.
 Just think about what happens when you leave a glass on your wooden table without a coaster.
 “The best course of action is to regularly dust your wood tables and furniture (we recommend a microfiber cloth) and you can use wood polish or lemon oil to protect it,” says Turley.
-If your wood furniture has already been damaged, try these tricks to remove water stains from wood.
+If your piece needs a little more TLC, here’s how to clean wood furniture to restore its luster.
+In case the damage is already done, try these tricks to remove water stains from wood.